 - Handful green olives

-- Preheat the oven to 425 degrees F, and adjust an oven rack right in the middle.
+- Preheat the oven to 425 degrees Fand adjust an oven rack right in the middle.

 - After 20 minutes, using oven mitts, carefully, turn the skillet 180 degrees so that the handle is now pointing right.
 Push to the back of the oven again.
-Roast for another 45 minutes, until the chicken is brown all over and the juices run clear.
-Remove from oven and let rest for 10 minutes before carving.
+Roast for another 30 to 45 minutes, until the chicken is brown all over and the juices run clear or until the chicken is done and its internal temperature registers 165 degrees F.